Guide last updated by Alice Tyson, February 2022

-Jamaican cases can also be found in the West Indian reports (GN1.G.2), the Caribbean commercial law reports (GN1.G.3) and the Law reports of the Commonwealth (GB1.G.1).
+Jamaican cases can also be found in the West Indian reports (GN1.G.2 and on Lexis Library), the Caribbean commercial law reports (GN1.G.3) and the Law reports of the Commonwealth (GB1.G.1 and on Lexis Library).

-Books on Jamaica will be shelved at GN7.b-d, and IALS library has at least 20 monographs.
+Books on Jamaica will be shelved at GN7.b-d.
 Constitutional texts are shelved at GN7.C.
 1 (there is also material relating to the Cayman Islands and the Turks and Caicos Islands shelved here).

 Some books include:

 Books on the region as a whole with sections on Jamaica are shelved at GN1.b-d.
-One such recently published book is Traditions in Caribbean law: law-making, constitutionalism and the convergence of national and international law, edited by David S. Berry and Tracy Robinson, published in Jamaica in 2013 by Caribbean Law Publishing, shelved at GN1.C.1 BER.
+One such recently published book is Traditions in Caribbean law: law-making, constitutionalism and the convergence of national and international law, edited by David S. Berry and Tracy Robinson, published in Jamaica in 2013.

 The following journals are in the IALS Library collection: